• Skip to main content

 🧅 Variations

-• Add a splash of heavy cream or dollop of creme fraiche right at the end, for a creamy sauce.
+• Make it creamy: Add a splash of heavy cream or a dollop of crème fraîche at the end for a richer sauce.

-• Instead of shallots, add ½ of a sliced leek and saute for 5 minutes before adding the buttery and wine sauce.
+• Swap the aromatics: Instead of shallots, add ½ of a sliced leek and sauté for 5 minutes before adding the butter and wine.

 💦 How to Clean Mussels Before Cooking

 Now before we get into the steaming, let's talk about how to properly clean mussels first.
-Honestly, it takes longer to clean mussels then to cook them, but worth it so you don't bite into a hard piece of sand.
+Honestly, it takes longer to clean mussels than to cook them, but it's worth it so you don't bite into a hard piece of sand.

 Place the fresh mussels on ice to keep cold before cooking.